MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 Delimited allocation imposes some added management considerations and complexity:

 1. You are responsible for delimiting the allocation of each volume in a way that balances storage utilization across servers and upholds high probability of survival.
-We recommend delimiting each volume to three servers, and ensuring that every volume's delimitation is unique, meaning it does not share *all three* servers with another volume.
+We recommend delimiting each volume to three servers, and ensuring that every volume's delimitation is unique, meaning it does not share *all* three servers with another volume (sharing *some* servers is fine).
 With 6 servers, there are 20 unique combinations; with 8 servers, there are 56 unique combinations; and so on.
 See the [analysis](#analysis-of-survival-probabilities) section for more details.

 2. When using delimited allocation, we recommend reserving the equivalent of one capacity drive per server, **with no maximum**.
 This is more than the [published recommendation](plan-volumes#choosing-the-size-of-volumes) for regular allocation, which maxes out at four capacity drives total.